mprestin77/oci-vgpu-kvm/README.md

 The value should be set to your license server IP address

 For more information about Nvidia vGPU licensing refer to Configuring a Licensed Client of Nvidia License System.

+# 7. Cloning Virtual Machines

-6.4	You can create more VMs by cloning an existing VM.
+7.1 You can create more VMs by cloning an existing VM.
 Open virt-manager and shutdown the VM you are going to clone.
 Prior to cloning you can edit VM properties and remove ISO files from CDROM(s).
 After that right click on the VM and select “Clone” option.
 Edit the name of the new VM qcow2 file, and type on Clone button.

 ![image](https://user-images.githubusercontent.com/54962742/184036977-9ffb2494-dd0f-4475-85dc-1933d4da5e8c.png)

-Once VM is cloned return to the terminal console edit the new VM XML file to associate it with a new UUID.
+7.2 Once VM is cloned return to the terminal console edit the new VM XML file to associate it with a new UUID.

 *Note: you can get a list of all UUID associated with created vGPU VF by running
 sudo mdevctl list*